Workflow & app step-by-step guides

 You won’t be required to use a credit card or to pay when using a trial account on GarageFarm.

 You can get a quick estimate using our cost calculator.
-Remember, it’s only an approximation and it only works for animations.
+Remember, it’s only an approximation and only works for animations.

 The calculator works with animations only.
 To get an estimate for a still, render the image on the farm in a lower resolution.